CityOfStanton/ParksAndRecreations/Rules/LeagueRules/AdultSoftball/README.md

     1. At least 2 female players must be playing defensively at all times.
 The catcher must be a female.
     1. If a female player must exit the game, the team must replace that female with another female from the bench or subtract 1 male player from the lineup.
     1. A team may play with 8, but 2 female players must play at all times.
-    1. A team may not consist of more than 12 players.
+    1. A team may have a maximum of 15 players on their roster.
+    1. Rosters cannot be modified once league games begin.
+    1. Roster modifications after this time will need to be approved by the league commissioner.

-3. **Game Time**: Game time is forfeit time.
+2. **Game Time**: Game time is forfeit time.
 Teams not ready to play at the designated time shall forfeit.
 A team must have 8 players to start or finish a game.
 No automatic out for playing short.
 If a team only bats 8 players, their opponent also has the option of only batting 8.

-4. All bats must be stamped.
+3. All bats must be stamped.

-5. Rosters can be modified until the first start time of the 3 week of games.
+4. Rosters can be modified until the first start time of the 3 week of games.
 After this time, modifications must go through the commissioner and be approved by a majority vote of team captains, excluding the captain of the team requesting the roster modification.

 ### Uniforms

-1. Shirts will be provided as part of the entry fee.
-This will be a dri-fit shirt that matches the team color with the team name and Stanton Parks & Rec logo on the front and a number on the back.

-2. Teams may bring their own uniforms, but they all must match.
-There will be no discount if a team supplies their own uniform.

-3. If a team chooses to bring their own uniforms, they may not be allowed to wear their uniforms if they conflict in color with the opposing team.
-This determination will be handled by the umpire.
+1. Teams are responsible for providing their own uniforms.
+2. Teams uniforms must match.

-3. No metal cleats.
+4. No metal cleats.
 Molded cleats, tennis shoes, or turf shoes are acceptable.

 ### Attendance